 Tighten your budget.
 Cut whatever expenses you can and explore your options for bringing in more household income via overtime, freelance work or supplemental employment.

 Refinance the debts that make sense.
 Focus on the interest that’s being charged for the credit card balances you may be carrying, as well as the rates you’re currently paying for your other borrowings.
 Just remember to take a hard look at the fees that can accompany a move from one lender to another because the money will be coming out of your pocket up front or over time.
 Either way, it’ll have an impact on the Annual Percentage Rate for the financing you’re contemplating and the total amount of interest you’ll end up paying.
-There are good online calculators to help you with the math.

 Apply for relief before you start missing payment-due dates.
 No different from the advice I’ve offered about talking to your supervisor before your work begins to suffer, it’s a good idea to contact your lenders to work out an accommodation ahead of time.
 This is particularly true in the case of government-sponsored education loans.

 Sell the things you don’t need in exchange for the cash you can use to pay down your loans.
 This is important: instruct your lenders to apply that cash against principal and not against your future monthly payments.
 That’s because installment payments are made up of principal and interest.
 Consequently, when you make a payment in advance of its due date, you’re giving the lender the gift of interest it hasn’t yet earned.

 Look, it’s hard enough finding good jobs these days.
 Don’t let whatever adversities you may have experienced because of the recession, or for other reasons, take you out of the running for it.
 Know what your credit bureau and employment records look like (which can be accessed for free here) so that you’re prepared to advocate for yourself and the job you want.